+Read the newly updated and re-illustrated version of "ABC, Adoption & Me."
 This multi-award-winning book eases the way into vital adoption connected conversations.
 It approaches adoption from the child's point of view and introduces complex ideas in a simple, child-friendly way.
-Set the ground work for making adoption a welcome and open topic for family discussion.
+Set the groundwork for making adoption a welcome and open topic for family discussion.

 ABC, Adoption & Me: A Multicultural Picture Book appeals can be enjoyed by children from 5-11.
 Children's understanding of the content will deepen as they age.
 Adoptive Families Magazine named it a Favorite Read in 2013.
 Includes a Parent Guide.